sazlin/website/content/articles/2007-04-02-tunnelgame.md

 Category: RIT
 Tags: Game Development
 Slug: tunnel-racer
+Summary: Building a 3D game with DirectX and 3DSMax

 As a follow up to the simple tri-strip and terrain project, we spent the rest of this awesome class at RIT creating a 3D game of our